1893 Atlantic hurricane season: Season summary

+Extensive impacts and a large number of deaths occurred as a result of cyclones during the 1893 season, especially in the United States.
+The country experienced five hurricane landfalls, with three of those being major hurricanes, becoming one of only four seasons on record in which at least three systems achieving that intensity struck the United States, the others being 1909, 2004, and 2005.
+Both the sixth and tenth systems, also known as the Sea Islands and Cheniere Caminada hurricanes, respectively, caused at least 1,000 fatalities, the only known season with more than one system resulting in that many deaths in the United States.
+While both storms may have killed as many as 2,000 people each, the National Hurricane Center estimated the seasonal nationwide death toll at 3,000.
+Consequently, the 1893 hurricane season remains one of the deadliest in United States history.
+Throughout the basin, the cyclones of the 1893 Atlantic hurricane season collectively caused more than $7.04 million in damage and over 3,191 fatalities.

+The season's activity was reflected with an accumulated cyclone energy (ACE) rating of approximately 231, the third-highest total ever recorded, behind only 2005 and 1933.
+The ninth system alone achieved an ACE rating of around 63.5, one of the highest values ever recorded for an individual storm.
+ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
+Therefore, a storm with a longer duration will have higher values of ACE.
+It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
+Thus, tropical depressions are not included here.

 Systems

 Hurricane One

 Observations from ships indicated the presence of a tropical storm in the Bay of Campeche on June 12.
 The storm moved northeastward across the Gulf of Mexico and intensified into a strong tropical storm.
 Around 23:00 UTC on June 15, the system made landfall southwest of Perry, Florida, with winds of 70 mph (110 km/h).
 The cyclone weakened somewhat while moving over Florida and coastal portions of Georgia and the Carolinas.
 After emerging into the Atlantic near the North Carolina–Virginia state line early on June 17, the storm strengthened, reaching hurricane intensity later that day.
 On June 19, a ship located in the vicinity of the storm recorded a barometric pressure around 999 mbar - the lowest in relation to the cyclone.
-However, the system then became losing tropical characteristics and transitioned into an extratropical cyclone about 155 mi south of Saint Pierre and Miquelon by 00:00 UTC on June 20.
+However, the system then started losing tropical characteristics and transitioned into an extratropical cyclone about 155 mi south of Saint Pierre and Miquelon by 00:00 UTC on June 20.